wanghaisheng/responsive-landing-page-starter/content/blog/en/create-an-emergency-broadcast-system-with-vonage-node-and-mongodb.md

 }
 ```

-Your `/alert` endpoint then sends an SMS message to all of the contacts in the database, letting them know they are in trouble along with the user’s latitude and longitude.
+Your `/alert` endpoint then sends an SMS message to all of the contacts in the database, letting them know the sender is in trouble along with the sender's latitude and longitude.
 Now all you need is to style your app with some CSS.
 Create a new file in public called `style.css` and add the following code: